 I was born and raised in Buenos Aires, Argentina and attended the Universidad del Salvador for undergrad where I studied International Relations.

 Wanting to eventually join the Argentine diplomatic corps , I got my first job at the Argentine Council for International Relations, a foreign policy think tank based in Buenos Aires.
 As a twenty-something year old who had the energy to work countless hours for a small pay, I got to meet a few heads of state, several ministers and dozens of diplomats.
-After a couple of years my desire to fight for Argentina's national interest had waned, so it was time to get back to school.
+But after a couple of years my desire to fight for Argentina's national interest had waned, so it was time to get back to school.

 I went to the UK to get my M.A. in International Politics from the University of Exeter.
 There I studied under the supervision of David Armstrong, who himself was Hedley Bull's advisee, so technically, Hedley Bull is one of my grand-advisors.
 No. Big.
 Deal.
 After that, I moved to The Hague to intern at the Office of the Prosecutor of the International Criminal Court.
 That was an amazing experience; nothing beats the fact that you can walk down the hallway and count at least twenty different nationalities.
 But, it was time to get back to school, again.